rubymonsters/speakerinnen_liste/README.md

 # About speakerinnen.org

-speakerinnen.org is a searchable web directory designed specifically for women conference speakers.
-Women speakers are encouraged to sign up and provide professional information, including their area of expertise, any previous conferences they've presented at, contact details, etc.
+speakerinnen.org is a searchable web directory designed specifically for women* conference speakers.
+Women* speakers are encouraged to sign up and provide professional information, including their area of expertise, any previous conferences they've presented at, contact details, etc.

-The aim of the app is to provide a way for conference and event organizers to find and contact appropriate women speakers.
+The aim of the app is to provide a way for conference and event organizers to find and contact appropriate women* speakers.
 (But obviously there are many different contexts in which it can be used...)

+**Please note: When we say women* we mean everyone who defines herself as a woman.**

 ==================